WEEP-WORKS/WEEP-ENGINE/README.md

 Lluís Moreu -> Transform component, Load transformations from assimp, New Camera editor and Component, Mouse Picking and Gizmos, Time management including Gamemode & Anything including ImGui.

+### Assignment 3
+Jorge Gemas -> Help with the Render of UI,  made all related with the GameObjects and components of the UI (image, button, checkbox), less the inspector.

+Lluís Moreu -> Render of the UI, inspector of the UI Components, Website & building the Demo with its atlas separated.
 ## MIT License

 Copyright (c) [2019] [Lluís Moreu & Jorge Gemas]